dpsjksjx900/AudioGUI/README.md

 python syllable_segmenter_gui.py
 ```

 Drag and drop your audio file (and optionally transcript and lexicon files) then click **Start Segmentation**.
-Results are written in the specified output directory.
+Results are stored in an `export` subfolder inside the chosen output directory.

 ## Updating